JanWilczek/wolf-sound-blog/_posts/synthesis/2022-06-26-sine-saw-square-triangle-pulse-basic-waveforms-in-synthesis.md

 The plot in Figure 3 indeed looks like a triangle.

-This makes the formula from Equation 2 more intuitive: a triangle waveform is in essence, the difference between a linear function and a shifted step function.
-This difference grows and shrinks piecewise linearly and so we obtain a triangle.
+This makes the formula from Equation 2 more intuitive: a triangle waveform is, in essence, the difference between a linear function and a shifted step function.
+This difference increases and decreases piecewise linearly and so we obtain a triangle.

 The amplitude spectrum of the triangle waveform contains only odd harmonics (Figure 4).